Bertelsmann Music Group: BMG Music Publishing

 BMG Music Publishing (formerly known as RCA Music Publishing), which was not part of the Sony BMG merger, was a business of the Bertelsmann Music Group until it was sold to Universal Music Group for €1.63 billion in 2007.
 Universal then folded the company into Universal Music Publishing Group, and the BMG name was retired.
-The company had been headquartered at 245 Fifth Avenue in New York City, and had 36 offices in 25 countries.
+The company had been headquartered at 245 Fifth Avenue in New York, and had 36 offices in 25 countries.